Minimum Cow Protection Standards ISKCON LAW 507

 On a monthly basis, the oxen should have a complete health examination by a local government or approved veterinarian.

-Concise records of health and temperament of the oxen, local land conditions, weather, distances traveled, and public interest shown to the oxen should be kept on a daily basis.
+Concise records of the health and temperament of the oxen, local land conditions, weather, distances traveled, and public interest shown to the oxen should be kept on a daily basis.

 Permitted